 The answer below is a short explanation.
 For a more detailed explanation and GREAT TIPS on how to save money, please visit our blog post: Car keys replacement cost

-A: In a nutshell, to replace a Ford key can cost anywhere between $60 and $450.
+A: In a nutshell, replacing a Ford key can cost anywhere between $60 and $450.
 The price you pay depends on several factors:

 - The type of key